ipokkel/gpt-prompt-generator/README.md

 # GPT Prompt Generator

-Generate a customized ChatGPT prompt template based on Tooltip Recipe Posts, including fetching and processing external post content, extracting GitHub code snippets, and producing a ready-to-use prompt.
+Generate a customized ChatGPT prompt template based on Tooltip Recipe Posts, including processing user-provided markdown content, extracting GitHub code snippets, and producing a ready-to-use prompt.

 ## Description

 GPT Prompt Generator is an internal WordPress plugin that streamlines the process of creating ChatGPT prompts for rewriting Tooltip Recipe Posts.
 It features a multi-step form interface that allows users to:

 1. Submit a Tooltip Recipe Post URL
+2. Manually paste the post content in Markdown format (with browser extension suggestions for converting HTML to Markdown)
-2. Review, add, edit, or remove GitHub code snippet links from the post
+3. Review, add, edit, or remove GitHub code snippet links (optional)
-3. Generate a formatted prompt with both the post content and code snippets
+4. Generate a formatted prompt with both the post content and code snippets
-4. Copy the generated prompt to clipboard for use with ChatGPT
+5. Copy the generated prompt to clipboard for use with ChatGPT

-The plugin uses customizable prompt templates and handles cross-domain post fetching, HTML to Markdown conversion, and GitHub API integration for code retrieval.
+The plugin uses customizable prompt templates and handles GitHub API integration for code retrieval, while allowing users to manually supply markdown content for posts that may be behind paywalls or require authentication.

 ## Installation